stefanlasiewski/spin-flask-demo/README.md

 # Containers

-Set up like, for instance:
+On your laptop set up like, for instance:

     docker pull mongo:latest
     docker run --name db \